 In the battle of the big spenders, Adam Bate expects Roberto Di Matteo's European champions to show the wealthy French club the revolution under Carlo Ancelotti will take time

-While the Blues continue to spend Roman Abramovich’s money by the millions, it’s Paris Saint-Germain who are really catching the eye this summer with some remarkable signings.
+While the Blues continue to spend Roman Abramovich’s money by the millions, it’s Paris St Germain who are really catching the eye this summer with some remarkable signings.

-No sooner had Thiago Silva – regarded as one of the best defenders in the world – pitched up at the Parc des Princes than he was soon followed by erstwhile AC Milan team-mate Zlatan Ibrahimovic.
+No sooner had Thiago Silva – regarded as one of the best defenders in the world – pitched up at the Parc des Princes, but he was soon followed by erstwhile AC Milan team-mate Zlatan Ibrahimovic.

 With the likes of Jeremy Menez and Javier Pastore already aboard the Qatari-backed gravy train, and with Ezequiel Lavezzi now along for the ride too, it’s set to be a fascinating season for the Paris side.

-Under former Chelsea boss Carlo Ancelotti, they go into this one as 11/5 (3.2) underdogs and are the same price to come out with a draw.
+Under former Chelsea boss Carlo Ancelotti, they go into this one as 11/5 (3.2) underdogs and are the same price to come out of this one with a draw.